DOFLinx/docs/docs/parameters/09_Command_Line_Options.md

 GAME_COLOUR parameter below.

 ## PATH_DOF=
-If for some reason you need to force the path to where the appropriate DIrectOutput.dll resides.
+If for some reason you need to force the path to where the appropriate DirectOutput.dll resides.
 In normal operation this should not be required.

 ## PATH_INI=